donal/odnd-junior-3lbb/README.md

 First determine surprise.

 Surprised on a roll of 1 or 2.
+Number of rounds suprised = number on the die.

 If one side gains surprise, they are within 1-3" and can take a full round of actions — the surprised side cannot act.

-Surprising side gains initiative on the next round.
+### Initiative

+Initiative is determined by the DM, or if necessary, by each side (or each group of combatants) rolling a 1d6.
+The side with the higher roll gains intiative.

+Examples where an initiative roll isn't needed:

+* Missile fire and spells always go before enemy closes distance for melee
+* Longer weapons strike before shorter ones when joining melee
+* Shorter weapons strike before longer ones in melee or tight spaces

+Examples where an initiative roll is needed:

+* Who strikes first in melee
+* Missile fire versus spell casting

 ### Turn order